alloystorm/dvvr/pages/features.md

 Light ball | ✗| ✗ | ✓
 Blend Sex Motion (Sex motion added on top of the assigned motion) | ✗| ✗ | ✓

 The free version of Android and Quest builds are based off the Demo version.
 You can upgrade to Pro version on Android through in-app purchase, however NSFW features are not available on Android due to platform restrictions.
-The paid version for Quest is available on Itch.io after purchase.
+The Pro version for Quest is available on Itch.io after purchase.

 ## Patreon tiers
 Here is a table of availability of different builds for different patron tiers